joshuaneedham/Insdagram/README.md

 The **Comment** table consists of a `body`, `user_id`, `post_id`, and `timestamps`.
 A comment `belongs_to` a user and a post, since it has foreign keys pointing to both.
 A post must have a body in order to be entered into the database, as constraints exist to prevent empty entries.

 ## Follows
 Users can follow other users, and by doing so, the other user's posts appear in that user's feed.
-This utilizes member routes, since the information necessary to create a follow (`follower_id` and `followed_id`) can be accessed through the **User controller**.
+A user can also unfollow another user.
+Following utilizes member routes, since the information necessary to create a follow (`follower_id` and `followed_id`) can be accessed through the **User controller**.
+If a user follows another user, when that user accesses the user show page of the account they follow, the follow button appears green and upon a click, dispatches an action to delete the follow.
+If a user does not follow another user, the follow button appears transparent/blue and upon click, an action is dispatched that creates a follow.
+This button does not appear for a user on that user's own show page, as a user cannot follow itself.
+A user's posts are rendered on the page in conjunction with all the users that account follows, as is the case with Instagram.

+The **Follow** table is a join table that connects a user with another user.
+This means that through associations are necessary to connect a user with its followers and the accounts that it follows.
+The table is made up of a `follower_id`, `followed_id`, and a `timestamp`.
+When a follow is created, these pieces of information are added to the database by accessing the User table's ID for both the follower and followed.

 ## Authentication